 Что мы значим в этом мире

-What do we mean in this world?
+What are we significant in this world

 Click!
 And his wish comes true.
 He finds himself in a world where he was never born.